 I love to make this.
 It's so simple

 I thought this was very tasty.
 I didn't have ham, so just used bacon, but it was very good without it.
 The cayenne pepper is a plus!

 I just made this for dinner tonight and was very happy with it.
 I probably didn't follow the recipe directions to a T (I read it then just go by memory) and I left out the cayenne pepper because my kids won't touch anything spicy in any way.
 Otherwise I used all the same ingredients and it was very tasty!
 I salted my water when boiling the potatoes and salted my cabbage a bit when adding it to the pan and it definitely was not bland at all.
 My kids are already begging for more!

 We really enjoyed this as part of our New Years dinner.
-The only changes I made were to omit the mayonnaise (we just don't care that much for mayo), added a little more than 1/4 teaspoon of cayenne pepper, and added about 1/2 teaspoon of seasoned salt to the cabbage mixture.
+The only changes I made were to omit the mayonnaise (we just don't care that much for mayo), added a little more than 1/4 teaspoon of cayenne pepper, added about 1/2 teaspoon of seasoned salt to the cabbage mixture, and omitted the ham.
 Everyone thought it was great and my boyfriend asked me to make it again--very soon.
 Thank you for another great recipe.

 Made this using leftover corned beef, fried cabbage and mashed potatoes.
 Added a pinch of red pepper and topped with shredded sharp cheddar.
 We enjoyed the original recipe as well as the improvised version.
 A handy go-to!

 Everyone seemed to like this recipe, hubby felt it needed more flavor, soo I looked at him rather strangely until I tried it.
 I think that there needs to be more seasoning in the potatoes with mashing.
 Adding later, tends to be an after thought and the spices don't mend well, however it was nice in overall flavor.
 Got one picky kid to eat it and that was a total plus.